Berkeley-MDes/tdf-fa23-upasanapradhan/README.md

 This week was all about figuring out the transport and how to get to classes the best route and on time.

 Getting used to the new means of transportation which isn't familiar to you means that you go to the stops way earlier so you don't miss the bus, it means that getting used to the way and finding alternative methods if a plan fails.
-(In my case, walking to school/)
+(In my case, walking to school.)

 <img width="200" alt="Figuring out Transportation" src="https://github.com/Berkeley-MDes/tdf-fa23-upasanapradhan/blob/main/assets/ACTransit.jpg">

 ### Old and New ###

-This week I participated in an introductory session on Arduino except of clasees.
+This week I participated in an introductory session on Arduino except of classes.
 It was after my first year of engineering that I got to stay in a class as such.
-It was my first time ever working with an arduino, and a memory with working and basic eletronics from college was reignited.
+It was my first time ever working with an arduino, and a memory with working and basic electronics from college was reignited.

 <img width="200" alt="Working with arduino" src="https://github.com/Berkeley-MDes/tdf-fa23-upasanapradhan/blob/main/assets/Arduino.jpg">